-Open your randomNums.txt file that you created at the beginning of class and read in each number.
+Open your randomNums.txt file that you created last class and read in

 - 1. Output the sum and average of the numbers in your file. - 2.
 Calculate the consecutive differences between numbers in the file. - 3.
 Challenge: edit your program to print out the smallest and largest values in the file. - If you need a randomNums.txt file, I put mine in my Box.com code directory. - Remember that the randomNums.txt file and your Python file need to reside in the same folder!